 Methods: Case study; archival analysis; key informant interviews

-Keywords: Tax reform; urban coalitions; homelessness; affordable housing; the state; symbolic power; iterative problem-solving; policy learning
+Keywords: Tax reform; political legitimacy; urban coalitions; homelessness; affordable housing; state formation; superstar cities; iterative problem-solving; policy learning; radical flank effect; crisis governance; participatory budgeting

 [R&R] Güler, Selen, and Devin Collins.
 “A Prolonged State of Emergency for Homelessness?
 The 2015 Proclamations in Seattle and the Exercise of Symbolic Power.”
 (Co-first authors.)